 English language proficiency (CEFR levels A1, B1, B2 or C1)

-- to confirm for PBS applications (Tiers 1, 2 or 4) that an academic qualification is comparable to a UK Bachelor degree and taught in English to the standard of
+- to confirm for PBS applications (Tiers 1 and 2) that an academic qualification is comparable to a UK Bachelor degree and taught in English to the standard of

-CEFR C1 [Please note, for a separate written assessment confirming the comparable UK level of your academic qualification, you would also need to apply for a UK
+CEFR C1.
+(For a separate written assessment confirming the comparable UK level of your academic qualification, you would also need to apply for a UK

 - to confirm for settlement and citizenship applications that an international academic qualification deemed comparable to a UK Bachelor, Master’s or (in exceptional circumstances) PhD degree is